NgLam2911/tml-NoDebuff/README.md

 # tml-NoDebuff
-A simple Terraria Mod made for nearly endgame player.
+A simple Terraria Mod made with fun for nearly endgame player.
 # Requirement
 * CalamityMod